 Buy Stop Limit Orders

-I always buy stocks when the price is moving up, breaking above a resistance level, moving up off support, or breaking above the top of a pattern or consolidation.
+I always buy stocks when the price is moving up, breaking above a resistance level, moving up off support, or breaking above the top of a pattern or consolidation or candle.
 That means I use buy stop limit orders.
 These help control the price I pay if a gap occurs.

 For example, assume I liked the contraction pattern in Electovaya (EFL, on the Canadian exchange).
 The price is consolidating within the contraction pattern, and the top of the consolidation is $1.64.
 Assume the breakout hasn’t happened yet, but I want to catch it if it does.
 For my entry, I place a buy stop limit order at $1.65…that is the stop portion.
 That will trigger me into a trade if the price hits $1.65 or higher.
 If the stock gaps up, I could be paying any price…$1.68, $1.75, who knows.
 Is it still the same trade when I pay that much more than expected?
 It isn’t.